minos95/prs/README.md

 ### Setup and installl

--Clone this repository (click on the code button)
+- Clone this repository (click on the code button)
--Go in the Cloned repository and open the HTML file with the Browser
+- Go in the Cloned repository and open the HTML file with the Browser

 ### Play

--To play The game Click on start Button
+- To play The game Click on start Button
--Choose one of the hand Image there is three choice Paper,Scissor and Rock.
+- Choose one of the hand Image there is three choice Paper,Scissor and Rock.
--It's for the Ai player to choose.
+- It's for the Ai player to choose.
--The paper win the rock ,the rock win the scissor,the scissor win the paper.
+- The paper win the rock ,the rock win the scissor,the scissor win the paper.
--To increase the win score you should win the Ai player -There is endless round till you exit the game.
+- To increase the win score you should win the Ai player
+- There is endless round till you exit the game.

 ### The idea